sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 I’d agree that _pure_ functional languages are not very practical, but don't throw the baby out with the bathwater.
 Just because you drop the "pure" part of "pure functional programming" doesn't mean you should give up an all the tennants (immutability, substitution (no side effects), first-class functions, etc.)

-You can do functional programming in many languages, for example Javascript is very functional.

 # Categories of purity

 There are three categories: